PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 In this mode, PowerDNS serves zones that already contain DNSSEC records.
-Such zones can either be slaved from a remote master, or can be signed using tools like OpenDNSSEC, ldns-signzone or dnssec-signzone.
+Such zones can either be slaved from a remote master, or can be signed using tools like OpenDNSSEC, ldns-signzone, and dnssec-signzone.

 Even in this mode, PowerDNS will synthesize NSEC(3) records itself because of its architecture.
 RRSIGs of these NSEC(3) will still need to